-How many days can I meal prep for at a time?
-That depends on whether you choose freezer-friendly meals or not.
 Most ingredients will keep in the fridge for up to 4 days.
+If you want to meal prep for the whole week, you can do a second meal prep session mid-week, or you can choose freezer-friendly meal prep meals.
 Check out these Freezer-Friendly Lunch Meal Prep Recipes for recipes that will keep longer!

 I am ALL about the shortcuts if they help me eat healthier through the week!
 Here are some of my favorite meal prep short cuts:

 - use pre-cut & washed veggies- carrot sticks, cabbage slaw, and pre-riced cauliflower are super convenient on meal prep day!

 - buy a pre-cooked rotisserie chicken– shred it and use in multiple meals